 Jason's knowledge of bushcraft skills is immense, and has been gleaned through extensive personal applied experience, practicing and developing these skills for real, in real circumstances.
-He is also a very very experienced expedition leader, have led groups regularly Canoeing in Sweden, Tracking in South Africa, and working with the Maasai in Kenya, plus many many more countries beside.
+He is also a very very experienced expedition leader, have led groups regularly Canoeing in Sweden, Navigating the Yukon River, Tracking in South Africa, and working with the Maasai in Kenya, plus many many more countries beside.
 These extensive overseas experiences all feed back into the skills that are taught in the UK.

 Jason still teaches on many of the Woodland Ways bushcraft courses and here it is about you, and not him.
-It is not unkown for Jason to spend hours upon hours of extended 121 tuition with someone if they have the desire to learn, because he has a passion for passing on these skills.
+It is not unknown for Jason to spend hours upon hours of extended 121 tuition with someone if they have the desire to learn, because he has a passion for passing on these skills.
 Everyone here at Woodland Ways wishes to show that learning the skills of our ancestors can not only be a wonderful and enlightening experience for the individual, but it can also be beneficial to the environment.

 Further background skills are provided by being an experienced hill walker and a qualified Walking Group Leader, recognised through the British Mountaineering Council and Mountain Leader Training UK.
-Jason is also a qualified instructor for delivery of the National Navigation Award Scheme and personally leads on all our Navigation Courses, passing on his skills to enable you to enjoy the hills in safety.
-In 2015 he has become a member of one of the UK's Mountain Rescue Teams.

 He has spent a lot of time wild camping in the Scottish Highlands, the ranges of Snowdonia, the Black Mountains, and walking in the Peak District, although his favoured environment is our good old British Woodland.
 He has trekked widely throughout Europe learning from different cultures on the way, and also developed his desert survival skills in the Sahara and the deserts of the Middle East.
 Jason also considers himself to be most fortunate as having trekked in the very remote jungles of Borneo, aswell as climbing the three highest peaks on the island in just 9 days!
 Jason can also draw on his experience of being invited to live within a Massai Village Community, where upon on his visit in 2012 he was presented by the elders of the village with a very powerful symbol of leadership, and then repeated visits through the years to 2015 has led to him leading the charitable side of our work through the Woodland Ways Bushcraft Foundation.